anatawa12/AvatarOptimizer/.docs/content/docs/reference/merge-skinned-mesh/index.md

 If this checkbox is checked, the activeness / enablement animation of merge target renderers will be copied to the merged renderer.

 This feature may copy animation animating `enabled` of the merge target renderers or `activeSelf` of the GameObjects or ancestor GameObjects.
-This feature supports copying only one animated property so if there are multiple animated properties (e.g., both `enabled` and `activeSelf` are animated, or both one `activeSelf` and parents' `activeSelf`), it will be error.
+This feature supports copying only one animated property so if there are multiple animated properties (e.g., both `enabled` and `activeSelf` are animated, or both one `activeSelf` and parents' `activeSelf` are), it will be error.

 In addition, if this is enabled, you must not animate `enabled` of the merged renderer since it will be overwritten by the copied animation.